eugeniusd/gatewaydemo/readme.md

 ```

 ## Testing the routes
-In order to test that the application is correctly routing, check one of the following requests.
+In order to test that the application is correctly routing, check one of the following requests (assuming the application is deployed on local machine).
 * For the _httpbin_ profile
   * _http://localhost:8080/httpbin/anything_
   * _http://localhost:8080/httpbin/headers_